fxh90/WordleSolver/README.md

 ![Example output](docs/example_output.png)

 Users can choose a word they can enter to Wordle, and receive a result from Wordle.
 The word they choose and the result they get should be entered back to the programme, separated by a space.
+Alternatively, the users can enter 'q' to exit.

 ![Example input](docs/example_input.png)